From Chateau Marmont to Grotto Baths: How Darryl Gibson Coined The Title "Director of Culture" featured image

 Opening Faena in Miami and Shaping The Standard Miami

 "I moved to Miami to work with Alan Faena on the Miami property.
 He is a visionary, I was excited by his passion and vision and uncompromising determination.
 All the collaborators too—Baz Luhrmann, Catherine Martin—all these wildly creative people working on a hospitality project.
-Hotel openings are hard, that was my third one.
+Hotel openings are hard; that was my third one.
 There are so many moving pieces.
 But in the end, when you open the doors and start to see it come alive, it's so rewarding.
-Faena was doing so many things so differently than everybody else."
+Faena was doing many things so differently than everybody else."

 "I then returned to The Standard, this time in Miami.
 The attitude was that everything needed to be fun and cheeky.
 The hammam parties that happened—to think that you could build a spa and still encourage people to be really free in all kinds of ways but not have it go off the rails, I thought that was always the magic of the place."